Collinchristian70/Lab2/index.md

 3. git checkout {branch name}
 	- To start working in a differnet branch, use git checkout to switch branches

+## Usefull commands - Antonio's portion

+These commands are a little less common but are still extremely usefull.

+1. git force pull
+	- This command overwrites the local changes youve made with the original code from the git pull.

+2. git undo merge
+	- This command does exactly what it sounds like, use it if you want to abort a merge you just commited.

+3. git delete tag
+	- This command is used to remove a tag, maybe in the event of a bad release.

 ### Group Members